vivmagarwal/css-training/pages/css-nesting-module/readme.md

 - Hard to text search and
 - Over use can make it very hard to reason about and make it very unreadable

-👵 **Your grandma wa correct.
+👵 **Your grandma was correct.
 Everything in moderation!!.
 Too much of everything is bad.**

 > Nesting can be incredibly useful if used wisely.